chatgris/mo/README.md

 # MO

-Mo helps you keep your rails project clean.
+Mo helps you keep your project clean.

+[MO](http://disney.wikia.com/wiki/M-O) is for the little robot on WALL-E film.

 ## Installation